Christmas—the birth of God as human being. What a concept!

 So I have to ask myself – what are we saving the world from?
 Love?
 Perhaps we need to wonder less if we are saving the world, but rather, are we making a world worth saving.

 When I read a good book, I feel like I get the value, meaning, purpose, and passion of life’s struggle better than when I am just doing the ordinary duties of the day.
 The kids and I are currently reading Anne Of Green Gables, a story where the author draws out the fantastic elements of the ordinary.
-Her descriptions of a sunrise and sunset allow you to see the grandeur of the moment.
+Her descriptions of a sunrise and sunset allow me to see the grandeur of the moment.
 I see through her eyes more powerfully than my own.
 When reading a What if… story like Flowers forAlgernon, I understand the value of a human soul a little better.
 Strange?

 Perhaps it is because writers try to see what is lost in the glare of “ordinary.”
 They try to recover what we forget to notice.
 We all have the potential of a good writer, if not to put things down on paper, at least to look again and see what is before us with new and vivid appreciation.